<!--

 - **AI-powered activity type detection.** Saturday's AI reads the workout description from TrainingPeaks (e.g., "6x800m intervals" or "2hr endurance ride") and automatically selects the correct sport type, estimates intensity, and sets duration.
 Athletes don't need to manually re-enter what's already in their calendar.

-- **Coach visibility.** This is the key value for coaching workflows — the coach assigns a workout, Saturday generates the nutrition plan, and the coach can review it without the athlete needing to screenshot or manually relay the information.
+- **Coach visibility.** This is the key value for coaching workflows — the coach assigns a workout, Saturday generates the nutrition plan, and (with write-back on) the coach can review it without the athlete needing to screenshot or manually relay the information.

 ### Why This Matters for Coaches